ropensci/nasapower/cran-comments.md

-# nasapower 4.2.2
+# nasapower 4.2.4

-* This is a new minor release.
+- This is a new minor release.

 ## revdepcheck results

-We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 5 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-    We saw 1 new problem, **which has been resolved** We failed to check 0 packages
+    We saw 0 new problems
+    We failed to check 0 packages